D'Anthony Smith

-D'Anthony Smith (born June 9, 1988) is a former American football nose tackle and Super Bowl 48 Champion with the Seattle Seahawks.
-He was drafted by the Jacksonville Jaguars in the third round of the 2010 NFL Draft.
-He played college football at Louisiana Tech University after receiving a Division-1 Athletic Scholarship.
+D'Anthony Smith (born June 9, 1988) is an American former professional football player who was a nose tackle and Super Bowl XLVIII champion with the Seattle Seahawks of the National Football League (NFL).
+He was selected by the Jacksonville Jaguars in the third round of the 2010 NFL draft.
+He played college football for the Louisiana Tech Bulldogs after receiving a Division I athletic scholarship.

-Early years
+Early life

 Smith was born in Berlin, Germany, but eventually moved to Fort Polk, Louisiana.
 At Pickering High School, Smith competed in three sports, football, basketball and shot put.
 He started all four years at the school, and every year but one, he received an award for his play on the defensive line.
 As a senior, he had 80 tackles and three sacks.

 College career

 In his collegiate debut as a true freshman in 2006, Smith intercepted a pass that was deflected by another player against Nebraska.
 Smith overall, started eight games and came off the bench in five for the Bulldogs and had 38 tackles.
 His career high in tackles came against North Texas when he had seven, he also had five against Fresno State.

 Against Fresno State as a sophomore in 2007, Smith equaled his total from the season before with five tackles, but also added a sack on their quarterback Tom Brandstater.
 For the season, he started 11 games and missed one due to injury and had 42 tackles and three sacks.
 Smith tied his career high in tackles with seven against Central Arkansas.

 Against San Jose State in 2008, Smith had seven tackles and one sack.
 Heading into the Independence Bowl against Northern Illinois, he led the team with five sacks and was third with 65 tackles.
 He was named as a member of the First-team All-WAC following the regular season.
 For the season, he had nine tackles on two occasions and was named All-Louisiana.
 He started every one of the Bulldogs's 13 games.

 In 2009, Smith was listed at No. 11 on Rivals.com′s preseason defensive tackle power ranking.
 He was also named to the 2009 Outland Trophy watch list.